 Horizontal jump specialist Brian Leap also shined under Kelly's watch in 2013, earning bronze-medal finishes in the triple jump at both the Big Ten Indoor and Outdoor Championships.
 Kelly guided Leap to outstanding improvements during the year, as the then-sophomore improved his lifetime-best effort in the triple jump to 50-10.25 (15.50) during the indoor season.
 Leap also made great strides in the long jump, ending the season with a personal-best 24-0.25 (7.32) at the Big Ten Outdoor Championships, which was also good for a fifth-place finish in the competition.

-Kelly signed on at Penn State in the summer of 2012 after enjoying a highly successful 11-year coaching stint at Rutgers, The State University of New Jersey.
-Prior to his departure from New Brunswick, he was overseeing the efforts of all the Scarlet Knights field event athletes.
+Prior to Penn State ...
+Kelly signed on at Penn State in the summer of 2012 after enjoying a highly successful 11-year coaching stint at Rutgers.
+Prior to his departure from New Brunswick, he was overseeing the efforts of all the Scarlet Knights' field event athletes.

-On the women's side, Kelly adds standout pole vaulter Lexi Masterson from Hempfield Area.
-Masterson was the PIAA runner-up in the event as a senior, and owns a lifetime-best clearance of 12-0.
+On the women's side, Kelly added standout pole vaulter Lexi Masterson from Hempfield Area.
+Masterson was the PIAA runner-up in the event as a senior and owns a lifetime-best clearance of 12-0.

 Prior to Rutgers, Kelly spent several seasons at Lehigh University, coaching all Mountain Hawk throwers.
 He is married to Maisha Kelly, who is a Senior Associate Director of Athletics and Senior Woman Administrator at Bucknell University.